bgord/blog/content/blog/one-liner-to-sum-up-numbers-from-a-column-in-csv-file/one-liner-to-sum-up-numbers-from-a-column-in-a-csv-file.md

 6. **Perform the calculation**

-`bc` is a simple calculator, you can use it interactively or by piping an equation into it.
+`bc` is a simple calculator that you can use interactively or by piping an equation into it.

 ```bash
 $ cat shopping.csv | tail +2 | awk -F , '{print $2}' | xargs | sed -e 's/\ /+/g' | bc